GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
 The [Extensions News](/tags/extensions-news/) tag lists articles about many of the topics listed here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)

-### New Samples: dynamic declarations and programmatic injection {: #dynamic-dec-prog-inject }

-<p class="color-secondary-text type--caption">Posted on <time>March 14, 2023</time></p>

-We've built a [new sample](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/scripting) for the [`chrome.scripting`](/docs/extensions/reference/scripting/) API.
-It demonstrates dynamic declarations, where a content script is registered at runtime, and programmatic injection, where a script is executed in a tab that is already open.

 ### New Samples: Declarative Net Request use cases {: #dNR-use-cases }

 <p class="color-secondary-text type--caption">Posted on <time>March 10, 2023</time></p>